CyrsChvz/Robotics2_JacobianandPT_Group10_Cartesian_2024/README.md

 -Erratic Control: Joint commands might produce unexpected or jerky movements at the end-effector.
 -Potential Damage: Operating in a singularity can put excessive stress on the arm's motors and joints, leading to wear and tear.

+By understanding singularities and how they affect the Jacobian matrix, we can design motion paths that avoid these problematic configurations.
+This ensures the robotic arm operates smoothly, efficiently, and most importantly, safely.

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>